Skip to main content

 Dairy seems to make tonsil stones worse for a few reasons.
 Cow's milk can thicken mucus in some people, which gives bacteria more debris to feed on.
 Casein (milk protein) and calcium also provide raw material that can support stone formation.
 Not everyone reacts to dairy, but a 4-week trial off it is a fast way to test.

 Tonsil stones are not usually a sign of poor immune function.
 They are more often a sign of structural anatomy (deep crypts) plus an imbalanced oral microbiome.
-People with completely healthy immune systems can still get them, especially after antibiotics.
+People with completely healthy immune systems can still get them, particularly after antibiotics.

 Yes, tonsil stones can cause referred ear pain.
 The tonsils and the ear share nerve pathways, so irritation in the tonsil crypts can be felt as a dull ache in the ear on the same side.
 The pain usually resolves when the stones and inflammation are addressed.

-Antibiotics, especially broad-spectrum ones, can play a major role in tonsil stone formation.
+Antibiotics, particularly broad-spectrum ones, can play a major role in tonsil stone formation.
 They kill not only the target bacteria but also the friendly oral species that hold opportunists in check.
 After a course of antibiotics, the mouth often becomes a more favorable home for stone-forming bacteria.

 You usually do not need a CT scan to find tonsil stones.
 Most stones are visible on exam or with a phone flashlight.
 If symptoms persist with no visible stones, an ENT can use a small scope and, when needed, imaging to look for deep crypts or other issues.

 Yes, several conditions can mimic tonsil stones.
 Examples include lingering food debris, salivary stones (in a salivary gland duct), chronic post-nasal drip, fungal coatings, and, rarely, tumors of the tonsil.
-Anything that does not resolve with conservative care, especially a one-sided lump, deserves an ENT evaluation.
+Anything that does not resolve with conservative care, particularly a one-sided lump, deserves an ENT evaluation.

 Tonsil stones do not directly cause strep throat, which is an infection caused by a specific bacteria (Group A Streptococcus).
 However, deep tonsil crypts and chronic inflammation may make some people more prone to recurrent throat infections.
 Treating the underlying anatomy and microbiome can reduce overall throat issues.

 Dry mouth feeds tonsil stones because saliva normally rinses, buffers, and protects the throat.
-When saliva flow drops, debris and bacteria sit longer in the crypts, and pH shifts in a way that favors stone formation.
+When saliva flow drops, debris and bacteria sit longer in the crypts, and pH changes in a way that favors stone formation.
 Hydration, nasal breathing, and reviewing medications that dry the mouth all help.

 Mouth taping and consistent nasal breathing can help tonsil stones for some people.
 By keeping the mouth closed at night, you keep the throat moist and limit oxygen flow that some stone-forming anaerobes do not like.
 It is one tool, not a standalone fix, and should not be used if you have untreated sleep apnea or nasal blockage.